Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Beta-CoRM

 By doing so, the set of jumps $p_i$ can be thought as the probability that an observation regardless of the class has the corresponding $n$-gram, and for each of the $d$ correlated groups these weights are perturbed by the scores $m_{ji}$.
 The perturbed coefficients $m_{ji}p_i$ represent the probability of observing each $n$-gram for each of the $d$ groups; choosing a score distribution on $(0, 1)$ ensures that these probabilities are properly defined.
-For the purposes of this paper we restrict our attention to a beta score distribution and in particular, to a beta$(a,1)$, that as we shall see in Section~\ref{featSel} represents an interesting approach to feature selection when working with a generative model.
+For the purposes of this paper we restrict our attention to a beta score distribution and in particular, to a beta distribution with shape parameters $(a,1)$, so that the expectation is $a/(a+1)$.
+Then as we shall see in Section~\ref{featSel} this choice represents a compelling approach to feature selection when working with a generative model.
 In this way, for the $j$-th group we have a marginal process given by